RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/1-Tasks/creating-editing-and-deleting-tasks.md

 5. Click on “Create” or “Create and Open”
 ![Alt text](1702439978569.png)

-## Editing a Task from the Tasks List:
+## Editing a Task from the Tasks List
 1. On the sidebar select Tasks > Task Portal image-1702439841767.png
 2. Select the “Task List” tab